 If you’re looking for an all-in-one serum that does a bit of everything and will work for all skin types, I recommend the Allies of Skin Mandelic Pigmentation Corrector Serum*.
 It’s pricey, but it works.

-If you really want to splurge, try egf.
+If you really want to splurge, try EGF.
 They’re expensive and you might not notice the changes immediately, but you’ll definitely see the difference once you stop using the products.
-The Klairs Midnight Blue Youth Activating Drops are excellent for the price.
+The Klairs Midnight Blue Youth Activating Drops are excellent for the price, or SkinMedica TNS Advanced+ Serum for some serious magic.

 Step 3: Moisturize